angular/angular/aio/content/guide/deployment.md

 The code you write in development using TypeScript is compiled and bundled into ES2015, the JavaScript syntax that is compatible with most browsers.
 All modern browsers support ES2015 and beyond, but in most cases, you still have to account for users accessing your application from a browser that doesn't.
 When targeting older browsers, [polyfills](guide/browser-support#polyfills) can help bridge the gap by providing functionality that doesn't exist in the older versions of JavaScript supported by those browsers.
-By also compiling the application to ES5 instead of ES2015, the gap can be fully bridged.
+To fully bridge the gap, you can compile a version of the application directly to ES5, in addition to the primary version compiled to ES2015.

 To maximize compatibility, you could ship an ES5 variant of your application that includes all your compiled code, plus any polyfills that may be needed.
 Users with modern browsers, however, shouldn't have to pay the price of increased bundle size that comes with both the polyfills they don't need and the larger code size for ES5 equivalents of ES2015 code.
 For example, ES5 does not support classes and they must be transformed into ES5 code that mimics their behavior.